top of page

 The mineral rights could have been severed from the surface (mineral reservation) in a prior deed.
 If you want to know if your Seller owned mineral rights, you would need to contact the County Clerk in the county in which your property is located.
 The County Clerk will either assist you in researching property deeds or recommend a landman or abstractor to assist you.

-Bonus is a payment made to you at the time the lease is signed.
+An oil & gas lease bonus is a one-time payment made to you at the time the lease is signed.

 Example Bonus Calculation: